 Here’s an example: using our usual .308Win, with a 175gr HPBT bullet fired with a muzzle velocity of 2700fps, if you shoot at 1000yds with the rifle canted only 5° to the left, the shot will fall 3.3” to the left.
 It will also wind up about ½in low, but, at that distance, the error’s more or less negligible.

-The error increases for wider cant angles, and also slightly increases with greater line of sight height, that is, the scope mount height above the barrel’s center line.
+The error increases for wider cant angles, and also slightly increases with a greater line of sight height, that is, the scope mount height above the barrel’s centerline.

-Why does canting the rifle generates this aiming error?
+Why does canting the rifle generate aiming error?

 When you aim for a given distance, you keep the line of sight pointed at the target .
 The line of departure, on the other hand, is not pointed to the target, nor is it parallel to the line of sight.
 To compensate for the force of gravity and the resulting bullet drop, the line of departure is always inclined toward the line of sight.

 When you shoot with the rifle canted to one side, you actually keep the line of sight axis as a pivot point, while you rotate the line of departure underneath.
 Since the line of departure is at an angle with respect to the line of sight, if the line of departure is rotated, it will no longer be oriented on the same vertical line as the line of sight.
 Consequently, the bullet will no longer travel in the direction of the aimed point, but instead, it will fly toward the direction of the cant.

 Also, canting the rifle to one side, the vertical angle between the line of departure and the line of sight decreases.
 A decrease in the angle between LoD and LoS, compensates less for the distance and the drop, which lowers the point of impact.